lassihi/Wazuh-salt-module/README.md

 # Wazuh-salt-module

-Salt module for Wazuh central components and clients
+Salt module for Wazuh central components and clients.

+Report I wrote about this in Finnish: